 This current review covers not only the Carlton Gardens and the Royal Exhibition Building, but also the area surrounding the site, referred to as the World Heritage Environs Area.

 From June to July 2020 we gathered feedback on how the Royal Exhibition Building and Carlton Gardens are managed, accessed and used.
 The first phase of engagement gave you an opportunity to share your input early in the process.

 Feedback gathered will help inform changes to existing strategies, management and master plans for the Royal Exhibition Building and its surrounds – including the current Carlton Gardens Master Plan.
 This will help shape a new World Heritage Management Plan, including the draft Carlton Gardens Master Plan.
-This draft will be released for public comment in late 2020 or early 2021.
+This draft will be released for public comment in early 2021.